Not all procedures, medicines and medical devices are routinely offered to NHS patients.

 Clinical Priorities Policy

-Download and read our Clinical Priorities Policy, which outlines the the funding arrangements for treatments, interventions and procedures not currently included in commissioned established care pathways or identified for funding through the commissioning process and are not routinely funded.
+Our Clinical Priorities Policy is accessible via our Policies page.
+The policy outlines the the funding arrangements for treatments, interventions and procedures not currently included in commissioned established care pathways or identified for funding through the commissioning process and are not routinely funded.

 Specialised services commissioning